Support » Creating Great Content for Synthesia

 - Share your songs easily with synthesia:// URLs

 Tips for preparing your song file

 Hands should be split using a different track, channel, or instrument.

 Synthesia will split anything that differs in those three respects (track, channel, or instrument) into separate parts on the song setup screen.
 So, if you'd like to make sure the left and right hand parts in your song are able to be played independently, you just need to vary at least one of those things.

 Some editors don't make adjusting the track or channel very easy, so Synthesia includes a simple hand splitting tool or designed specifically to aid this task.
 We have a guide that e

 Quantize your recordings.

-The MIDI file format stores notes at an incredibly high time resolution: microseconds.
+If you're using MIDI files, that format stores notes at a very fine time resolution in units of microseconds.
 When you record your songs live into your MIDI editor by playing your MIDI instrument, if you don't have it set up do at least a little quantization—that is, "snapping" your notes to the nearest half or quarter beat—their start and end durations won't match nicely with the measure or other notes.
 A chord might sound like each note starts simultaneously, but they'll each really start at different microseconds.

 Having a nice "clean" set of MIDI events is important in Synthesia for a few reasons:

 - Synthesia defaults to requiring users to hit all the notes in a chord at the same time.
 In especially poorly-timed recordings, the last couple notes in a chord might come so much later than the first few that it is considered a different chord altogether.